Tongue Piercing Price Guide – How Much Do They Cost?

 You may pay a bit more if you want to get the snake eyes piercing (a single barbell that exits both sides of the tongue horizontally) or the frog eyes (aka venom) piercing, which is actually a double tongue piercing.

 Any combination of multiple tongue piercings or unusual placements may result in higher prices.

 Studios with good piercers are likely to be favored by repeat customers and the people they recommend the studio to.

-But piercing studios have to balance customer demand with the amount of piercings they can reasonably perform in a day, which is why highly popular studios charge more for their piercing services.
+It is important to remember piercing studios have to balance customer demand with the amount of piercings they can reasonably perform in a day, which is why highly popular studios charge more for their piercing services.

 Some areas simply have higher demand for piercings than others.
 Often, this has a lot to do with population.
 A piercing studio in an urban area is going to have more clients, and thus higher prices, than a suburban studio.